Andrew Elofson - Chairman of the Board / Founder

 Bill Coleman leads Community Technology Advisors, a consultancy focused on community broadband and economic development services.
 With his advice and facilitation, community-based leadership teams assess and improve their access and use of technology to improve community vitality, including initiatives in network deployment, application development, and digital inclusion.
 Bill has worked extensively in greater Minnesota throughout his career – with a regional planning commission in Mora, with the State of Minnesota as staff to the Star City Program, and with a regional telecommunications provider working in market development.
 Bill has a degree in Urban Studies from MSU-Mankato.
 He lives in Mahtomedi where he serves on the City's Planning Commission.

-Jeffery Kannas is a Director in the Manufacturing Practice at Deloitte Consulting.
-Jeffery has spent more than 12 years leading global large scale ERP implementations and has over 17 years of Manufacturing Industry expertise.
-Beyond developing quality solutions that drive value for his clients Jeffery is a family man interested in helping his community by serving on PCs for People's board.
+Jeffrey Kannas is a Director in the Manufacturing Practice at Deloitte Consulting.
+Jeffrey has spent more than 12 years leading global large scale ERP implementations and has over 17 years of Manufacturing Industry expertise.
+Beyond developing quality solutions that drive value for his clients Jeffrey is a family man interested in helping his community by serving on PCs for People's board.

 Heath Walker - Board Member